vim/vim/src/po/README_mvc.txt

 The translation of these strings will be retrieved by gettext() from the MO file "vim.mo".

-For third-party plugins, it is necessary to specify a once call to the bindtextdomain() function in scripts containing translation strings, and for all message strings, the gettext() function.
+For third-party plugins, it is necessary to specify a one-time call to the bindtextdomain() function in scripts containing translation strings and for all message strings to add a {package} argument to the gettext() function.
 For more information, see ":help package-translation".

 vim:tw=78: